cperales/pyridge/README.md

 pip install -r requirements.txt
 ```

-To use it in any folder, you sould install it as a dependency:
+To use it in any folder, you should install it as a dependency:

 ```bash
 pip install -e .